 Targets Strategies / Tasks Time Scale Success Criteria Methods of Evaluation People Responsible Resources Required To develop students' skills and attitudes to make healthy choices, including physical health, and mental and social well-being, with the aim that students can thrive in all areas of their lives. (a) Organize school assemblies and class assemblies for students in all forms to acquire skills in time management, self-management, and developing healthy daily routines, especially the time for rest and sleep. (b) Provide preventive and development programmes to strengthen students' stress management skills. (c) Establish a caring and support system for assisting students' daily routines.
 Set up a form-based platform by master/mistress with representatives from Guidance Committee, Discipline Committee, Academic Committee, Career Guidance Committee (only S3-S6) and Class teachers to track the needs of students in daily routines and provide support to them. (d) Let students experience art appreciation, sports, and health-related elements in learning.
-Sep 23 - June 24 Sep 23 - June 24 Sep 23 - June 24 Sep 23 - June 24 Evaluate the implementation process at least one time during committee meetings Evaluation report compiled by committees Committee meetings CYM, CWH, CM, KCH, HCP, AHY, KSM, CYK, FTK,
+Sep 24 - June 25 Sep 24 - June 25 Sep 24 - June 25 Sep 24 - June 25 70% of students agreed that they improved their lifestyles such as time management, daily routines, and sleep patterns.
+70% of students express that they have better physical, emotional, mental, social and spiritual well-being Programme Evaluation report compiled by committees Committee meetings School-based questionnaire Teacher observation Focus group interview with students CYM, CWH, CM, KCH, HCP, AHY, KSM, CYK, FTK,

-Targets Strategies / Tasks Time Scale Success Criteria Methods of Evaluation People Responsible Resources Required To enable students to discover their passions, recognize their own potential, and develop the capacity to make goals for their lives in order to unlock their full potential and achieve their (a) Provide students with a variety of extra-curricular activities, including music, art, sports, and academic clubs, and opportunities for recognition and advancement. (b) Conduct school assemblies and class assemblies for students in all forms to acquire goal-setting skills. (c) Encourage students to engage in learning using e-learning strategies before, during, and after lessons.
-Sep 23 - June 24 Sep 23 - June 24 Sep 23 - June 24 70% of students joined the activities Evaluate the implementation process at least one time during committee meetings Participation Rate Feedback from teachers and students Interview with teachers School-based questionnaire CYM, CM, CST, CKM, KSM, CYK, WKM dreams To foster a sense of social responsibility, and empathy, and encourage students to use their talents and abilities to make a positive impact on others, the community, and the world around them.
-(Let there be light) (a) Foster students' faith in action with Christian value and education and emphasizes the need for practical experience. (b) Provide leadership opportunities for students to take on leadership roles in the classroom and extra-curricular activities inside and outside school. (c) Explore the possibilities of service learning for lower-form students to help them understand the needs of the local community. (d) Restart the social service requirement for S.3-S.5 students.
-Sep 23 - June 24 70% of students joined the activities Evaluate the implementation process at least one time during committee meetings Participation Rate Feedback from teachers and students Interview with teachers School-based questionnaire CYM, FTK, CPY, HKW CST, CKM Time and expertise Manpower Funding support Guest speakers In-house sharing Teachers IT support
+Targets Strategies / Tasks Time Scale Success Criteria Methods of Evaluation People Responsible Resources Required To enable students to discover their passions, recognize their own potential, and develop the capacity to make goals for their lives in order to unlock their full potential and achieve their dreams (a) Provide students with various extra-curricular (ECA) activities, including music, art, sports, and academic clubs, and opportunities for recognition and advancement.
+Encourage students to choose at least one ECA activity to join to discover their potential (b) Conduct school assemblies and class assemblies for students in all forms to acquire goal-setting skills. (c) Encourage students to engage in learning using e-learning strategies before, during, and after lessons.
+Sep 24 - June 25 Sep 24 - June 25 Sep 24 - June 25 · 70% of students joined the ECA activities · 70% students set goals to unlock their potential · 70% students tried to discover their passion Participation Rate Feedback from teachers and students School- based questionnaire Teacher observation Focus group interview with students CYM, CM, CKM, KSM, CYK, WKM To foster a sense of social responsibility, and empathy, and encourage students to use their talents and abilities to make a positive impact on others, the community, and the world around (a) Foster students' faith in action with Christian values and education and emphasizes the need for practical experience. (b) Provide leadership opportunities for students to take on leadership roles in the classroom and extra-curricular activities inside and outside school. (c) Explore the possibilities of service learning for lower-form students to help them understand the needs of the local community.
+Sep 24 - June 25 70% of students joined service learning 50% of students tried to be leaders on various platforms 70% students tried to use Participation Rate Feedback from teachers and students School- based questionnaire Teacher CYM, FTK, CPY, HKW CKM Time and expertise Manpower Funding support Guest speakers In-house sharing Teachers IT support